F0lak/dm_open_ref/ref/operator/COLON=.md

 +   A := B

-This is the \"assign into\" operator.
+This is the "assign into" operator.
 The value of B is evaluated, then A. If A is a datum that has an `operator:=` proc overloading this operator, then that proc will be called with A as its src and B as its only argument.
 The return value of the proc (which